Shenton Park

 Shenton Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Technical qualifications make up 14.8% of educational achievements, with advanced diplomas at 8.3% and certificates at 6.5%.
+Technical qualifications comprise 14.8% of residents' educational achievements in this age group, with advanced diplomas accounting for 8.3% and certificates for 6.5%.
 Educational participation is notably high in Shenton Park, with 33.6% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 9.0% in tertiary education, and 8.5% pursuing secondary education.

 Frequently Asked Questions - Education